Snowflake-Labs/sfquickstarts/site/sfguides/src/image_recognition_snowpark_pytorch_streamlit_openai/image_recognition_snowpark_pytorch_streamlit_openai.md

 predicted_label = session.sql(f"SELECT image_recognition_using_bytes(image_bytes) as PREDICTED_LABEL from IMAGES where FILE_NAME = '{file_name}'").to_pandas().iloc[0,0]
 ```

-- In the above code snippet, Snowpark for Python UDF *image_recognition_using_bytes()* is passed the contents of the column *image_bytes* where the column *FILE_NAME* matches the name of the image file generated using uuid.
+- In the above code snippet, the Snowpark for Python UDF *image_recognition_using_bytes()* is passed the contents of the column *image_bytes* where the column *FILE_NAME* matches the name of the image file generated using uuid.

 <!-- ------------------------ -->
 ## Snowpark for Python and PyTorch